DOOMReboot/PixelPusher/README.md

-# PixelPusher - SDL Software Rendering from Scratch, Pixel-by-Pixel
+# SDL Software Rendering from Scratch, Pixel-by-Pixel

 **PixelPusher demonstrates a very fast way to display randomly colored pixels in a window with SDL**